-As their scripts grow more and more complicated, kids will no doubt become well-acquainted with the painstaking process of writing, running, debugging, re-writing, and re-running their code.
+As their scripts become more complicated, kids will doubtfully become well-acquainted with the painstaking process of writing, running, debugging, re-writing, and re-running their code.
 This can teach patience and reward resilience like nothing else.

-On top of that, kids who code tend to become more certain and confident in their decisions (as compared to children who don’t).
-Building successful, working scripts can be extremely difficult—but more so when you’re constantly second-guessing yourself.
+On top of that, kids who code tend to become more confident in their decisions (as compared to children who don’t).
+Building successful, working scripts can be extremely difficult, but more so when you’re constantly second-guessing yourself.